 Meaning: Enables gathering all relaxation information in USPEX calculation, including total energies, forces on atoms, atomic positions, lattice parameters and stress tensors during structure relaxations.
 The information is stored in FORCE.mat file.
-Only VASP is supported.
+Supported only for VASP, and is useful for machine learning.